Savannah cat: Hybridisation

 Being hybrids, Savannahs typically exhibit some characteristics of hybrid inviability.
 Because the male Savannah is the heterogametic sex, they are most commonly affected, in accordance with Haldane's rule.
 Male Savannahs are typically larger in size and sterile until the F5 generation or so, although the females are fertile from the F1 generation.
 As of 2011, breeders were noticing a resurgence in sterility in males at the F5 and F6 generations.
 Presumably, this is due to the higher serval percentage in C and SBT cats.
-The problem may also be compounded by the secondary nondomestic genes coming from the Asian leopard cat in the Bengal outcrosses that were used heavily in the foundation of the breed.
+The problem may also be compounded by the secondary non-domestic genes coming from the Asian leopard cat in the Bengal outcrosses that were used heavily in the foundation of the breed.

 Females of the F1–F3 generations are usually held back for breeding, with only the males being offered as pets.
 The reverse occurs in the F5–F7 generations, but to a lesser degree, with the males being held as breeding cats and females primarily offered as pets.